 Developed in the mid-1980s, TurboTax has grown to become one of the most popular tax preparation services.
-Owned by Intuit, a financial software company based in Mountain View, California, TurboTax says it’s committed to helping people navigate through tax season.
+Owned by Intuit, a financial software company based in California, TurboTax says it’s committed to helping people navigate through tax season.
 With millions of taxpayers filing with TurboTax annually, it’s safe to say that it’s a top choice.

 With numerous online tax planning options, compatibility with different devices and the ability to save your filing process at any time, TurboTax is convenient.
-More than 1 million taxpayers file on mobile devices.
+In fact, millions of taxpayers file on mobile devices through TurboTax.
 Plus, with extensive support options to help you understand the complete process of , TurboTax is fit for both first-time and veteran filers.
 There are online tools, like a document checklist and tax refund estimate calculator, to help you navigate through the process.
 There are tax tips and videos on its website as well.
 If you have a more complicated return or if you just want the advice of a tax professional, TurboTax Live also allows you to chat with an expert.

 With a range of different plans and features fit for a variety of users, TurboTax is one of the most established tax planning services.
 Its extensive options, features and accessibility ensure that you’re getting the most out of tax season.